Edit Source Strings Online

 The Transifex platform now becomes the source of truth for source strings as well as Translations.

-While in Beta, this functionality is only available to Project Maintainers and Organization Administrators.
+This functionality is only available to Project Maintainers and Organization Administrators.

 This function is only supported for file formats with a key value structure.
 Source strings can be edited when uploaded using one of the following file formats: